squince/hummingbird.js/docs/examples.md

 1. _$ npm install_

-    from inside the ./coffee-repl subdirectory
+    from inside the ./coffee-repl subdirectory in order to get additional dependencies like _prompt_

 1. _$ coffee repl.coffee_